MrCookie-For-Programmers/Booty-automator/README.md

+# SCRIPT IS CURRENTLY BROKEN, PLEASE WAIT FOR A REUPLOAD!
 # Python Automation & Combination Generator
 This script is a versatile Python-based automation tool that combines a powerful string combination generator with robust mouse macro and typing capabilities.
 It's designed to automate repetitive tasks, generate character combinations, and process text files with customizable precision.
 Features